 Zettlr is free and open source software, which means that its source code is publicly available, and the application comes at no cost.
 However, this also means that there is no paid staff behind the app – it is completely managed by the community.
 This means that we actively encourage users to get involved with the app.
 Depending on your skills and what you like most, there are various ways in which you can help Zettlr out:

-- You can translate the app in more languages, and improve existing ones
+- You can translate the app (GitHub account required).

-- You can translate and improve the documentation (GitHub account required)
+- You can translate and improve this documentation (GitHub account required).

-- You can join the community on Reddit and the forum and help new and other users
+- You can join the community on Reddit, Discord, and GitHub Discussions and help new and other users.